Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations

 \textbf{Ions}.
 Ions beyond the ones used in OC25 were also sampled to evaluate generalizability on.
 These include \ce{Cl-}, \ce{PO4^3-}, \ce{Mg^2+}, and \ce{NO3-}.
 Bulk materials, adsorbates, and solvents used in these configurations remain in distribution.

 \textbf{Solvents + Ions (Both)}.
 Structures with both OOD solvents and ions compose this split.
 Only bulk materials and adsorbates used in these configurations remain in distribution.

 \textbf{Interfacial solvation}.
-Adsorbate solvation energy is a commonly used property to study the effects of solvents on the interactions of molecules, ions, and complexes in solution on adsorbed reaction intermediates\cite{heenen2020solvation}.
+Adsorbate solvation energy is a commonly used property for studying how solvents affect the interactions between adsorbed reaction intermediates and molecules, ions, or complexes in solution~\cite{heenen2020solvation}.
 In the context of catalysis, this often corresponds to the energy difference between the adsorption energy in a solvated environment and in vacuum:

-As a proxy to this metric, we perform singlepoint DFT evaluations of solvated configurations, and delete the respective regions (e.g. solvent, adsorbate, solvent+adsorbate) to generate the reference configurations.
+As a proxy for this metric, we perform single-point DFT evaluations of solvated configurations, and delete the respective regions (e.g. solvent, adsorbate, solvent+adsorbate) to generate the reference configurations.
 A pseudo-solvation energy, $\tilde{\Delta E_{solv}}$, is calculated based on these static snapshots.
-We omit any relaxations or molecular dynamics steps that often occur to simplify the task and ensure deterministic MLIP evaluation.
+We omit any relaxations or molecular dynamics steps that would typically follow, in order to simplify the task and ensure deterministic MLIP evaluation.